kailash-manasarovar/statement/docs/next-batch.md

 - One thing about Domingo on this trip which I found extremely weird was his little black bag... it was a businessman's bag, nearly a full briefcase, let's say halfway there, very formal.
 I couldn't understand why he would bring such a thing it was so strange.
 I just remembered it in his hand as he was jumping up and down.
 I never figured out why he would carry a bag like that, and when he became so obviously evil I wondered if it was for *paperwork* of some sort.
 It was a paperwork bag/case (not a briefcase exactly).
 At the time, I thought he was so ignorant (unworldly, like he'd never been out of Denia) that he must be trying to impress someone, me maybe, but not for long he was so rude to me and we hadn't even left Spain.
 Did they not get paid, or was this the most outrageous switcheroo the mousses have ever set up?
 (We know they like them so much).
 And no-one stood up to them.
 - Interestingly, the words I used to describe Domingo's "immature unworldliness" to Inma that Christmas - like he'd never been out of Denia in his life - Paloma repeated back at me verbatim in October 2024.
 Perhaps a certain immaturity such as Domingo's would be prone to believe a "switcheroo" set up without too much question.
 In the words of Violetta Cope from my TT class, the irony is *delicious*!
 They have been *desperate* I believe such an outrage too.
 Would they have realized what such a lie would trigger?
 I doubt it.
 - In March 2023, at one of my piano classes with Maria H, Mercedes is there.
 She has brought Maria a black bag as a gift, and it's the same size, color, shape, and style as the bag Domingo carried with him to London with me.
 I'm so high I see it, notice it, think they're crazy, and then forget about it.
 They must have thought I was fully in on it - and maybe someone (upstairs) wanted them to think that... and put words in my mouth.
 That's interesting isn't it.
 Like the ape thing before... and the woman on the tube blowing my (not) cover and putting me in even more danger.
 I bet there's loads more examples of this I'm so intuitive I just play people back at themselves all the time, so easily misread.

+### 2019

+- I visit Chris Ludwick, this is when I tell him about crypto and he gets into it.
+- He has a picture of Diana on his wall, it's a bit incongruous.
+I ask him why he's got Diana up.
+- He says "cos I like her".
+- I think, fair enough.

 ### June 2022